Tank1334/Tank1334/README.md

   * Though no longer very active feel free to join [world of coding](https://discord.gg/coding) and ping/DM me from there.

+# Message board:
+## In case I have announcments about my work
+[My website](https://tankdoggo.tech) is going to go through a complete re-design since it's kinda of trash so don't take it seriously for now.

 // # Work: